shimaa7/Movies/README.md

 Notes
 =====
-● I'm do not use any third party libraries
+● I'm do not use any third party libraries.